keycloak/keycloak-community/design/multi-factor-admin-and-step-up.md

 The design also has the following constraints:
 * The design must be simple to use, but can be customised for more complex use cases.
 This is true for both the administrator when setting up the realm and the user when logging in with Keycloak.
-* In addition to two factor authentication, the design must take into account the use with passwordless authentication (i.e. a single factor authentication that is not a password).
+* In addition to two factor authentication, the design must take into account the use with password-less authentication (i.e. a single factor authentication that is not a password).
 * The system must be easily extensible for groups that wish to add their own authenticators within Keycloak.

 For [KEYCLOAK-9693](https://issues.jboss.org/browse/KEYCLOAK-9693) this means changes